HuanMinpopcorn/Go2_Controller/README.md

 # Go2 Controller
-1. FK Kinematics
+1. Forward Kinematics (FK)
-2. IK Kinematics
+2. Inverse Kinematics (IK)
 3. Jacobian
-4. Low-lever control command
+4. Low-level control command
-5.
+5. PysicalSim: Open the viewer from a class

-# Indetify the Go2.XML
+# Identify the Go2.XML

 From the XML, the legs and joints are organized as follows: